bwmarrin/discordgo/README.md

 Because of that there may be major changes to library functions, constants, and structures.

-The Discordgo code is fairly well documented at this point and is currently the only documentation available.
+The DiscordGo code is fairly well documented at this point and is currently the only documentation available.
 Both GoDoc and GoWalker (below) present that information in a nice format.